craigmckeachie/a11_upgrade_manual/README.md

     While this solution is very easy, it also comes with a drawback.
 We cannot leverage the new Angular Router for the newly written components.
 We will explore how we can use the Angular Router in the next sections.

+1. Optional: Commit your code to source control.
-## Step 8: AngularJS Views inside the Root Angular Component
+## Lab 8: AngularJS Views inside the Root Angular Component

 1. In `src\index.html` and the Angular root component (`AppComponent`) and remove the `ng-view` directive.